 Meanwhile, data from Nucleus Research’s “The Value of Mobile and Social for CRM” indicates that the value of mobile access to CRM outweighs even that of social, with mobile access increasing sales force productivity by an average of 14.6% among users.
 An impressive 3 in 10 mobile CRM users said that productivity improved by more than 20%, with a further 46% citing gains of 10-20%, meaning that three-quarters of mobile CRM users saw productivity improvements of at least 10%.
 By contrast, just 2% said they saw no measurable benefits from mobile access to CRM.

 Overall, 74% of respondents said that they have enabled access to CRM applications.

 About the Data: The Nucleus Research data is based on a survey of 223 CRM decision makers, analyzing deployments of both vendors in the CRM Value Matrix and niche CRM vendors in the US and Europe.
 Respondents included small, medium, and large enterprises using both on-demand and on-premise CRM applications.

 The Ovum data is based on a survey of more than 4,000 consumers across four developed countries (the US, the UK, France, and Germany) and four emerging countries (Brazil, Russia, India, and China).

-Topics: Agency Business, Analytics & Automated, Brand Metrics, Business-to-Business, Connected Device Comparisons, Customer Service & Experience, Mobile Phone, Online, PR, Retail & E-Commerce, Social Media, Technology, Telecom
+Topics: Agency Business, Analytics & Automated, Brand Metrics, Business-to-Business, Connected Device Comparisons, Customer Service & Experience, Data-driven, Mobile Phone, Online, PR, Retail & E-Commerce, Social Media, Technology, Telecom

 Subscribe now to receive more charts and articles like this in your inbox.
 A fast read in a clean, mobile-friendly design.